 Do I need to share my datasource and view to the Support team?

 This scope is only applicable to Awesome Table view owners & editors (collaborators).

-- View - so we can only view, but not change or share your file.
+- View only: that means we can only view, but not edit or share your file

 How safe will my data be while troubleshooting?

-These are our guarantee and commitment in safeguarding your Google Sheets data:
+These are our guarantee and commitment in safeguarding your spreadsheet data: